gh123man/Surface-Touch-Fixer/README.md

 #Surface Touch Fixer

+#This bug has been fixed in a Windows 10 update.
+This tool is no longer needed.

  - Surface touch fixer quickly disables and enables your touchscreen device when you right click on the tray icon.
  - Right click to trigger